 What is a salvage title?

-A title usually receives a salvage brand when an insurance company determines a damaged vehicle’s repair cost will exceed a percentage of the vehicle’s book value (search “NADA Blue Book” or “Kelley Blue Book”), and the vehicle in question is a passenger vehicle no more than seven years of age.
-Thus in 2007, an ‘05 Honda Accord with $15,000 in damage and a book value of $19,000 would very likely receive a salvage brand.
-The cause of damage is irrelevant; collision, hail, and even water damage can result in a salvage brand.
-Neither is sweat-equity a factor, as repair costs are based upon going rates at repair facilities.
+A title usually receives a salvage brand when an insurance company decides a vehicle’s repair cost exceeds a set percentage of its book value (search “NADA Blue Book” or “Kelley Blue Book”), and the vehicle in question is a passenger vehicle no more than ten years of age.
+Thus in 2017, a 2015 Honda Accord with high repair costs would likely receive a salvage brand.
+The cause of damage is irrelevant; collision, hail, even water damage or theft recovery can result in a salvage brand, nor is sweat-equity a factor, since repair costs are based upon repair facility rates.
 This situation translates to a significant savings for the individual with an acumen for automotive repair.
-In South Dakota, vehicles with salvage brands may be operated on public roads.
-Many lending institutions will not approve loans for the full book value of a vehicle with a salvage title, and the resale values of these vehicles are also lower, but so is the sales tax.
-The laws governing salvage titles vary from state to state; verify a state’s title policies before attempting title transfers.
+In South Dakota, salvage-brand vehicles are equal to unbranded vehicles in every respect except price.
+Lending institutions approve loans for lower amounts on salvage-title vehicles, but the purchase prices are also lower.
+The resale values of salvage-brand vehicles are are not as high, but neither is the sales tax.
+Salvage title laws vary from state to state, so verify your own state’s title policies before making a purchase.

 What is a junking title?